 Based on the best MVP practices, we can determine the following five criteria when defining a successful MVP development process:

-- Early planning — The more time you devote to planning, the more mistakes you catch, and the less time and money you spend.
+- Early planning — The more time you devote to planning, the fewer mistakes you make down the road, and the less time and money you spend.

-- Data-based approach — An MVP and its subsequent updates should be backed up by data to reduce the risks of insufficient market fit and unnecessary functionality.
+- Data-based approach — An MVP and its future updates should be backed up by data to reduce the risks of insufficient market fit and unnecessary functionality.

 - Proper marketing — Your audience should anticipate the launch; therefore, you need to devote a significant amount of resources to marketing.

-- Only essential features — Don't try to build an MVP app with every possible feature included.
-Instead, build an MVP around the essentials.
+- Only essential features — Don't try to stuff your MVP with every possible feature.
+Lead with the essentials instead.

-- Skilled development company — A professional IT team is your backbone when it comes to building an MVP app.
-Having a skilled team helps to guarantee flawless application and faster development.
+- Skilled development company — Having a skilled team helps to guarantee a flawless application and faster development.

 If you keep these criteria in mind, building an MVP at reduced costs can be possible within a short period.